AldoSuba/docs.buf.build/docs/bsr/remote-generation/overview.md

 You need to give plugins a valid [semantic version][semver].

-:::success Remote plugin execution
+:::success Hosted plugin execution
-A feature that you may also find useful is [remote plugin execution](./hosted-plugins.md).
+A feature that you may also find useful is [hosted plugin execution](../hosted-plugins.md).
 While remote code generation is geared toward eliminating the need to generate code stubs _at all_, remote plugin execution enables you to generate code stubs locally without needing to install plugins locally.